ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 println(a) // => ["Hello", "World"]
 ```

-You can fill an array with values with an *array literal*:
+You create arrays using *array literals*:

 ```go
 helloWorld := [2]string{"Hello", "World"}